 Yet, just a mere 3 years later in 1997 when Apple was struggling, Gates of Microsoft rescued Jobs of Apple with a whopping 150-million-dollar investment and aiding the Mac with Office tech for 5 consecutive years.
 This event took place at the MacWorld Boston convention.
 Gates, which was viewed as the devil himself by Mac technophiliacs, chose to announce this himself at the convention, through the wise choice of satellite.
 Holding no grudge, hence the Fairchild incident, Apple dropped their long-running lawsuit, and the two would become great friends and adversaries in the years to come (Wired Magazine 1).
 One could speculate that Microsoft was receiving much pressure from the U.S. government anti-trust forces as Microsoft appeared to have the monopoly on the PC market.
 Aside from this fact, this story draw parallels to the past Fairchild incident and a continuation of the archetypal story of the Silicon Valley lore; a ruthless friend that stole from his own kind, becoming great adversaries but falling prey to even further theft.
 Yet the greatest adversaries and direct competitors, would also become the greatest of friends, still swapping intellectual property and helping each other in need, with interest naturally.

 In the pantheon of Silicon Valley, these reiterations seems to have proven influential and integral part of many tech giants, posing more as a rite of passage and imperative to survive among friends in the Bay Area.
 Not even the highly regarded Steve Wozniak, the brains and long term partner at Apple was spared this rite, as his friend and partner Jobs had stolen money behind Wozniack's back on an Atari project in '72, before their famous Apple venture (IBTimes).
 A profound and unnecessary act, as Wozniak recalled, crying upon realizing the truth in an biographical Atari book a decade later.
 Apparently he held no grudge, as their continuous collaboration would become the most iconic tech empire in the world.
 Jobs was after all Wozniak's friend, even by Silicon Valley standards.
 So what is the continuation of the Silicon Valley lore, what have we learned to be the driving force of these moral tales?
 Take away the hype, technology, innovation, hippies and technophiliacs, what are we left with?
 The notion of a frenemy.
 Great empires does not stem from an obsessive-compulsory urge of theft and deception among friends.
 Nor does it arise from highly publicized lawsuits.
-It is in fact, on a biblical note, to wholeheartedly forgive your enemies, and that friend is a loose concept in Silicon Valley, hence a frenemy.
+In fact, on a biblical note, it stems from wholeheartedly forgiving your enemies, and that friend is a loose concept in Silicon Valley, hence a frenemy.
 One has to rise above and continuously learn, evolve and innovate from these encounters, even if it means to bury the hatchet and let bygones be bygones, even to the extent of dealing with the devil.
 It is exactly this quality without self regard that is so intrinsic to the Silicon Valley ethos, and the same lesson that the Shockley/Fairchild incident has taught us.